iamSlightlyWind/voice-separator-demucs/README.md

 📏 **Limit:** No file size limit (local use)
 ⏱️ **YouTube:** Maximum 10 minutes

+### 🎧 Audio Channel Support

+The application now supports **mono WAV files** with automatic conversion to stereo:

+- **Mono files (1 channel):** Automatically converted to stereo by duplicating the channel
+- **Stereo files (2 channels):** Processed directly without conversion
+- **Multi-channel files:** Converted to stereo for compatibility

+**How it works:**
+1. The system detects the number of audio channels in your file
+2. If mono is detected, it automatically converts to stereo
+3. The conversion maintains audio quality and sample rate
+4. Processing continues normally with the stereo file
+5. Temporary conversion files are cleaned up automatically

+**Benefits:**
+- No need to manually convert mono files
+- Seamless processing of various audio formats
+- Maintains original audio quality
+- Works with all supported audio formats

 ## 🛠️ Technical details

 This application uses **Demucs**, an AI model developed by Facebook/Meta AI specifically for music source separation.
 It's based on deep neural networks trained on thousands of songs.